microsoft/DeepSpeed/docs/code-docs/source/zero3.rst

 ---------

 Debugging ZeRO training is complicated by the partitioning of parameters, gradients, and optimizer states.
-To simplify debugging, DeepSpeed provides the following routines for accessing individual model states in their full form (i.e., un-partitioned).
+None of these 3 groups of parameters can be normally accessed because of that.
+To overcome that DeepSpeed provides the following utilities for accessing individual model states in their unpartitioned form.

+Please note that these utilities must be called by all processes, even if you decide to do something with the result only in the main process.
+If all processes don't participate these utilities will hang waiting for all processes to send their contribution.

 .. autofunction:: deepspeed.utils.safe_get_full_fp32_param